 Plan an event to celebrate the publication of your book

-Many people start writing a book, but far fewer succeed in publishing their book, so when you do, it is time to celebrate.
-It’s actually quite fun to think about it when you’re doing the hard work of editing and proofreading.
-You might want to mark the occasion by holding a book signing at a bookstore, but you can also be creative.
-Depending on your book, you may want to host it at a kitchen store if you have a cookbook, or a church if you have a spiritual book, or a school if you have a children’s book.
+Many people write a book, but far fewer publish their book, so when you do, it is time to celebrate.
+It’s fun to think about it when you’re doing the hard work of editing and proofreading.
+Mark the occasion by holding a book signing at a bookstore, but you can also be creative.
+Depending on your book, host it at a kitchen store if you have a cookbook, or a church if you have a spiritual book, or a school if you have a children’s book.
 Just be sure you take time to celebrate your accomplishment no matter the venue.

-So if ‘finish my book” is on your 2019 resolution list, I hope your found these few tips helpful.
+So if “finish my book” is on your 2019 publishing resolution list, I hope your found these few tips helpful.
 If you are looking for additional advice on how to get to your goal, I would encourage you to also check out The Author Learning Center.
 If you have additional tips that you think aspiring authors would find helpful, be sure to write them in the comments below.
-And let’s make 2019 the year you become a published authors.
+And let’s make 2019 the year you become a published author.

 The Author Learning Center (ALC) is a one-of-a-kind online author education community designed to help educate, motivate, and support you at every stage of your writing and publishing journey, including marketing your book.
 The ALC offers content on writing, editing, publishing and marketing from a variety of industry experts, agents, best-selling authors, publicists, and editors.
 In addition, the ALC gives you access to unique tools, the Book Launch Tool and Author Circles, to help you reach your goals.